SCIInstitute/ShapeWorks/docs/new/ellipsoid-joint-generation.md

 Arguments specific to ellipsoid joint generation are:

-- `mode_size`: use size as the mode of variation
+- `mode_size`: uses size as the mode of variation
-- `mode_rotation`: use rotation as the mode of variation
+- `mode_rotation`: uses rotation as the mode of variation
 - `separation`: distance between the two anatomies of the joint

-The [notebook](../notebooks/getting-started-with-shape-cohort-generation.html) will soon be updates with examples of ellipsoid joint generation
+The [notebook](../notebooks/getting-started-with-shape-cohort-generation.html) will soon be updated with examples of ellipsoid joint generation